-Zoe Bäckstedt is the brightest rising star of British cycling.
-She won gold in last month’s junior women’s road race at the world championships in Flanders, as well as silver in the time trial.
+Zoe Bäckstedt is the brightest rising star of British women's cycling.
+She won gold in last year’s junior women’s road race at the world championships in Flanders, as well as silver in the time trial.
 Before that, in August 2021, the teenager set an unofficial world record for the 2,000-metre pursuit – two minutes 16.9 seconds – at the junior national championships in Glasgow.
-As if that were not enough, in the first week of October, Bäckstedt was in the Netherlands winning the junior Superprestige cyclo-cross in Gieten.
-All of this and she’s only just turned 17.
+As if that were not enough, in October 2021, Bäckstedt was in the Netherlands winning the junior Superprestige cyclo-cross in Gieten.
+All of this and she’s only 17.

-A series of photos on Facebook showed the teenager training in the gym lifting weights, riding cyclo-cross, mountain bike, road races and time trials.
+A series of photos on Facebook showed the teenager doing strength training in the gym, riding cyclocross, mountain bike, road races and time trials.
 I got in touch with Magnus to find out more.
 “We have a new way of planning and working that focuses a lot more on strength and building an all-round athlete who is more robust, and linking good nutrition to cope with the demands of training,” he told me.

 This general-to-specific training philosophy, along with Zoe’s natural talent and application, resulted in a world record in a specialised area of the sport.
 But as a training philosophy, general-to-specific is not new.
 When the Eastern Bloc countries, particularly Russia, dominated the Olympic Games before 1996, their coaches believed in what they called “general physical preparedness”.

-It’s not news that many current top pro road racers come from a cyclo-cross background.
-Some of the very best, Wout Van Aert, Mathieu van der Poel and Tom Pidcock, spend their winters battling each other in mud and sand, then do the same on the road in summer.
-Cyclo-cross is general physical preparation by its very nature: it develops explosive power and rock-solid core muscles.
+It’s not news that many current top pro road racers come from a cyclocross background.
+Like Pidcock, Wout Van Aert and Mathieu van der Poel spend their winters battling each other in mud and sand, then do the same on the road in summer.
+Racing and training for cyclocross is general physical preparation by its very nature: it develops explosive power and rock-solid core muscles.
 It also develops physical adaptability by mixing cycling with running, jumping, dismounting, carrying and remounting the bike, as well as developing range of movement by constantly adapting the terrain, absorbing bumps and shifting position.
 It’s like strength and conditioning, plus gymnastics, done on a bike.

 When, what, how much? - Build an ‘athlete first’ winter training plan